 Asset removal technologies and costs are constantly changing, as are regulatory, political, environmental, safety, and public relations considerations.
 The asset retirement obligation is estimated by discounting the expected future cash flows of the settlement.
 The discounted cash flows are based on estimates of such factors as reserves lives, retirement costs, timing of settlements, credit-adjusted risk-free rates and inflation rates.
-Changes in these estimates impact net earnings through accretion of the asset retirement obligation in addition to depletion of the asset retirement cost included in property, plant and equipment.
+Changes in these estimates impact net earnings through accretion of the asset retirement cost included in property, plant and equipment.